 My son, do not forget my law, but let your heart keep my commands; for length of days and long life and peace they will add to you (Proverbs 3:1-2).

-Time is life measured out.
-What I do with my time determines who I am and determines what I allow the Father to do in me and through me.
+Someone said that time is life measured out.
+What we do with our time determines who we are and determines what we allow the Father to do in us and through us.
 All of us have 168 hours a week to accomplish what we value in life.

-I must have time for ministry, for organizational and managerial tasks, and time for personal ministry and staff relations.
+For me, I must have time for ministry, for organizational and managerial tasks, and time for personal ministry and staff relations.
 I must also make time each day for my relationship with the Father and with Jesus through the Word and in prayer.
 I must also spend time with my wife and children, as well as have time for leisure and hobbies, relaxation and rest.
 My goal is to include in my everyday life the things that I value and that I want to be a part of my tomorrow.
 So, tomorrow, I want to be close to the Lord, to my wife, and to my children.
 Tomorrow I want to be healthy mentally, physically, and spiritually.
 So today, I make sure those values take up a portion of my time.

-Time is a commodity that I can’t reclaim once it is wasted.
-I must take full advantage of each minute of each day.
-And I must do this in a way that honors God and doesn’t violate His kingdom principles of love, faith, trust, and rest.
+Time is a commodity that we can’t reclaim once it is wasted.
+We must take full advantage of each minute of each day.
+And we must do this in a way that honors God and doesn’t violate His kingdom principles of love, faith, trust, and rest.

-To use wisely all the time I have, I start by tithing a portion of my day to the Father for time in the Word and in prayer.
-He’s promised me length of days if I’ll honor the Word!
+To use wisely all the time we have, we can start by tithing a portion of our day to the Father for time in the Word and in prayer.
+He’s promised us length of days if we will honor the Word!
 My son, do not forget my law, but let your heart keep my commands; for length of days and long life and peace they will add to you (Proverbs 3:1-2).
-We can extract more out of each minute, each hour, and each day, and have time to spare if I’ll allow Him to be my wisdom through the Word.
+We can extract more out of each minute, each hour, and each day, and have time to spare if we will allow Him to be our wisdom each day through the Word.

-Making a list of necessary priorities for the day keeps me focused on the important, so that the urgent doesn’t move it out of sight.
-Keeping that list before me is essential to keep my focus on what must be accomplished.
+Making a list of necessary priorities for the day keeps us focused on the important, so that the urgent doesn’t move it out of sight.
+Keeping that list before us is essential to keep our focus on what must be accomplished.

-In doing this, I also make room for the providence of God to override any plans I make.
-That causes me to see interruptions to my plans as the plan of God for my life, and that keep my attitude joyful and expectant when what I planned doesn’t happen.
+In doing this, we must also make room for the providence of God to override any plans that we make.
+That causes us to see interruptions to our plans as the plan of God for our life, and that keeps our attitude joyful and expectant when what we planned doesn’t happen.
 Father knows best.

 He will show us how to best use our minutes.
 Phone calls can often be returned in the car on the way to an event.
-I can listen to teaching of the Word in the car as I commute.
+We can listen to the teaching of the Word in the car as we commute.
 Wonderful times of meditation and prayer can accompany a long commute to work or an appointment.
 A chapter in a book can be read during lunch.
 Ask the Father how you can seize each minute and extract blessing out of it!